kr1stj0n/plenaries-in3230-in4230-h22/README.md

-# Git repo of the fall semester of IN3230/IN4230 course at IFI-UiO #
+# The Git repository of IN3230/IN4230 - Høst 2022 course at IFI-UiO #

 This is the main repository of the Plenaries of IN3230/4230 - Høst 2022 course at the University of Oslo.